 For the past few years, I have been collecting vintage photographs, slides and postcards of my hometown of Swanage which is on the South Coast of England.

 My interest in historic photos started with our tourism website, Virtual Swanage which we started in 1996 and has a large photograph gallery www.virtual-swanage.co.uk/gallery/ with over 1100 photos from the 1800s to today.

-Some of the photos also have a historic family connection such as the Swanage railway opening day which one of the rail workers on the station platform and one of the Swanage football team in early-1900s was related on my father’s side of the family.
+Some of the photos also have a historic family connection such as the Swanage railway opening day which one of the rail workers on the station platform and one of the Swanage football team in the early-1900s was related to my father’s side of the family.